sagar448/Self-Driving-Car-3D-Simulator-With-CNN/README.md

 ## Unfinished, tutorial coming soon

 Game used: 3D driving simulator on crazy games
-You can set the size automatically
+You can set the size automatically!